Target: Expect More And Pay Less, Following The Sell-Off

 Valuation Looks Attractive Relative To The Comps

 With regard to valuation, I believe that Target not only looks cheap relative to the broad markets, but also compared to their peers.
-For example, Wal-Mart has only moderately better sales growth expected for next year (with a much more saturated retail presence), yet their shares trade at a P/E ratio about 30% higher than that of Target (see Image 2, below).
+For example, Wal-Mart has only moderately better sales growth expected for next year (with a much more saturated retail presence), yet their shares trade at a forward P/E ratio about 30% higher than that of Target (see Image 2, below).

 Amazon, on the other hand, trades at an enterprise value/(forward revenue) multiple of over four times that of Target.
 Put another way, Amazon's revenue would have to quadruple (from their massive existing revenue base) -- while margins would need to also grow substantially -- for Amazon to grow into a P/E ratio similar to that of Target.
 Undoubtedly, Amazon's growth and growth prospects remain very strong, both on an absolute basis and relative to Target.
 Nonetheless, that valuation discrepancy now seems overdone to me.